El Camino: A Breaking Bad Movie: Themes and style

-While El Caminos plot focuses on Jesse Pinkman escaping to Alaska, writer and director Vince Gilligan stated that thematically, the film centers on Jesse's transformation from a boy to a man.
-As Jesse spent the entirety of Breaking Bad as Walter White's partner, El Camino in contrast shows Jesse coming to terms with his past and making his own decisions, free of White's influence.
-This theme is prevalent in the flashbacks that bookend El Camino, with Mike Ehrmantraut at the beginning, and Walter White and Jane Margolis at the end.
-Alan Sepinwall of Rolling Stone detailed that while these scenes serve as a reminder of who Jesse used to be and all that he lost, "all three flashbacks are also about the way that Jesse has been forced by tragic circumstance to grow up and think more about his place in the universe and the impact he has on others.
+While El Caminos plot focuses on Jesse Pinkman escaping to Alaska, producer Melissa Bernstein stated that thematically, the film centers on Jesse's transformation from a boy to a man.
+Alan Sepinwall of Rolling Stone noted the prevalence of this theme in the flashbacks that bookend El Camino, with Mike Ehrmantraut at the beginning, and Walter White and Jane Margolis at the end.
+He detailed that while these scenes serve as a reminder of who Jesse used to be and all that he lost, "all three flashbacks are also about the way that Jesse has been forced by tragic circumstance to grow up and think more about his place in the universe and the impact he has on others.
 And they're about setting him on the road where Ed [Galbraith] leaves him at the film's conclusion".
-Aaron Paul described his character Jesse as someone who went through hell and back multiple times and is still paying for those sins, but Donna Bowman of The A.V.
-Club remarked that in freeing his ambitions from Walter White's manipulations, Jesse found his own redemption and avoided his mentor's fate, finally giving himself a chance for a future.
+Donna Bowman of The A.V.
+Club traced Jesse's stunted growth to the events of Breaking Bad, mentioning that he had gone from a "dead-eyed kid" to someone whose ambitions and livelihood were perverted by Walter White.
+However, Bowman noted that in freeing himself from White's influence, Jesse was able to avoid his mentor's fate and finally give himself a chance for a future.